efeelize/eng/bec/speaking_ch_2.md

 # speaking_ch_2
 # PART I. personal question/3-4sectence/30s
 ## 总分总 + quick answer
-      Q:whether you think there are some profession in Chinawhich should be better paid.
+> Q:whether you think there are some profession in Chinawhich should be better paid.

-      A:1.1)Yes,in china people working in different fields are paid quite differently.People in some dangerous occupations,like firefighters,should be better paid.
+- 1)Yes,in china people working in different fields are paid quite differently.
+People in some
+dangerous occupations,
+like firefighters,
+should be better paid.
-        1.2)they risk their lives everyday whether at a fire or at a medicial call.they keep people safe and even save lives if needed.they also save pets,valuables,and other property.
+- 2)they risk their lives everyday whether at a fire or at a medicial call. they keep people safe and even save lives if needed.they also save pets, valuables,and other property.
-        1.3)they work under high risk and pressure,so I think they should get paid better for what they do.
+- 3)they work under high risk and pressure,so I think they should get paid better for what they do.

 ## 1.一般疑问句
 ### 1)What...